The Ensworth School: Buildings

-In 2008–2009 a 642-seat theater was completed and opened at the Devon Farm campus.
+In 2008–2009 a 642-seat theater was completed and opened at the Frist campus.
 The theater offers a fully equipped venue for student drama, music, and dance performances.
 It is also used for school-wide assembly meetings.
 The theater also houses a scenery construction workshop, sound, lighting and production facilities, green room, and teaching spaces.

 In September 2011, the school opened a new gymnasium on the Red Gables Campus, called the Brown Athletic Center.
 The new facility is a total of three stories with a basement, featuring four, unique accommodations.
 The first floor features a basketball court that sports the school's colors, bright orange and black.
 The middle floor features the girls' lockers, a spirit store, and a concessions stand for games held in the gymnasium.

-In January 2013, Ensworth opened a natatorium at the Devon Farm campus.
+In January 2013, Ensworth opened a natatorium at the Frist campus.
 Fitted with ten lanes, the pool is frequently used by schools around the area.

-In 2017, Ensworth opened up a new Tennis Center at the Devon Farm campus.
+In 2017, Ensworth opened up a new Tennis Center at the Frist campus.
 The Center contains six indoor courts, eight outdoor courts, and covered parking.

 Athletics

 The Ensworth School has won state championships in girls' basketball in 2008, 2010, 2013 and 2017.
 They were finalists in 2009, 2012, and 2014.
 Boys' basketball won championships in 2009, 2011, 2012, 2013, and 2014.
 They were finalists in 2016.
 In 2010 and 2011, the volleyball team won state championships.
 Girls' golf won the state championship in 2011, and were finalists in 2012 and 2013.
 Girls' lacrosse won a state championship in 2009.
 The girls' track and field team won the state championship in 2015.
 The girls' soccer were finalists in 2016.
 Boys' golf won the state championship in 2019.
+Boys won Lacrosse State Championship in 2018.
 Girls' Basketball won the state championship in 2020.
 There have been individual state championships won in bowling, cross country, golf, swimming and diving, and track and field.

 The 2012 football team went 13–0, winning their 3rd-straight state championship.
 In 2013, the team won their fourth-consecutive state championship.

 In 2022, the boys' and girls' golf teams both won the TSSAA Division II AA State Golf Championships.
 This was the first time in the program's history that the boys' and girls' teams had won in the same year.